Tuesday, August 12, 2025

 Source: William Clayton, Joseph Smith’s secretary, Historical Record, vol. 6, page 226

-What we see below is the idea was that you had to be a polygamist in order to attain the highest exaltation among the Gods (see Abraham 4 on the Gods).
-This is because for an LDS Priest, becoming a God means growing his "talents," meaning spreading his seed kind of like compound interest; only in this case you are investing your seed into wives and concubines who produce your offspring; for they are given to the man in order to "bear the souls of men" (D&C 132: 63): wherein the sperm/seed of the male body is the priesthood per Abraham 2:11; and so "priesthood power" is procreation-power, i.e. the male seed creating lives (see D&C 132: 19-22); the lives are future progeny that become for the future human-turned-god, an expansion of his future kingdom.
-Being a god is to be a king over a kingdom with wives and concubines and servants (see D&C 132: 19-22, 37-63): in order to expand one’s kingdom thought all eternity.
-This is why LDS temples end with a reference to one's loins and their posterity.
-Becoming a god was thus modeled after Israelite kings like King David depicted below:
+To be a king in the Bible represented the pinnacle of manly wealth, status, and sexual virility.
+Effeminate males and eunuchs incapable of reproducing or ruling were not crowned kings.
+Kingship came to represent on earth a stand in for God.
+The king was not expected to be a docile celibate monk but a great warrior, ruler, and lover of women.
+Just as a Hebrew king grew his kingdom through wives and concubines, in LDS theology an LDS priest in the 1800s, who sought to be like God (who has a body) and the kings of old, was to invest his "talents": meaning spreading his seed kind of like compound interest, only in this case you are investing your seed in wives and concubines who would reproduce your offspring.
+This is why D&C 132 says that the wives were given to the man in order to "bear the souls of men" (D&C 132: 63).
+For the sperm/seed of the male body is the priesthood per Abraham 2:11 and so "priesthood power" is procreation-power, i.e. the male seed creating lives (see D&C 132: 19-22) to form a multigenerational kingdom of heirs just like Hebrew kings.
+For these lives meant future progeny that become for the future LDS male priest (who has been endowed in the LDS temple to be a king) an expansion of his future divine kingdom.
+Becoming a god was to be a king over a kingdom with wives and concubines and servants (see D&C 132: 19-22, 37-63) who would expand as a kingdom upon kingdoms thoughout all eternity.
+This is why LDS temples end with a reference to one's loins and your eternal posterity.
+Becoming a god through plural marriage was thus modeled after Israelite kings like King David depicted below:

 The Royal Harem: How Many Wives and Concubines Did David Have?